Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Learning Based Stochastic Gradient Algorithms for Constrained MDP

 yields a noticeable asymptotic bias $\kappa(\a)$.
 A better alternative is to use the Cesaro sum $\hat{\G}_l^{\ep}(n) = \frac{1}{n} \sum_{k=1}^n \widehat{\widehat{\G}}_l(k)$.
 Since $\hat{\G}_l^{\ep}(n) \rightarrow \G_l(\a)$ a.s.\ for all $\a \in \Param^o$ as $n \rightarrow \infty$, this Cesaro sum estimator would correct the asymptotic bias of the stochastic gradient algorithm.
 However, running averages do not respond to changes in the underlying parameters (e.g. transition probabilities) of the MDP since they are decreasing step size algorithms.
 Hence they cannot be used for tracking time varying optimal policies.
 To handle this tracking case, we use in \cite{VKM03} an exponential smoothing

 where $\delta>0$ and $\widehat{\widehat{\G}}_l(n)$ is the local sample average in (\ref{eq:hhat}).
 Using a two time scale stochastic approximation argument it can be shown that if $\epsilon/\delta \rightarrow 0$, e.g., if $\delta = \sqrt{\epsilon}$, and $\epsilon \rightarrow 0$, then the asymptotic limit points of the corresponding ODE are unbiased.
 In practical implementation, for non zero $\delta$, the estimates are biased.
-While the asymptotic bias can be controlled, the exponential smoothing delays the reaction time of the stochastic gradient algorithm since a faster time scale has been introduced, as illustrated in \sect{tracking}.
+While the asymptotic bias can be controlled, the exponential smoothing delays the reaction time of the stochastic gradient algorithm since a faster time scale has been introduced, as illustrated in the following numerical example.